Reds vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. Marlins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-TJ Friedl and the Cincinnati Reds hit the field on Monday at Great American Ball Park against Eury Perez, who will start for the Miami Marlins.
-First pitch is set for 6:40 PM ET.
+Jazz Chisholm and the Miami Marlins take the field on Tuesday at Great American Ball Park against Luke Weaver, who is starting for the Cincinnati Reds.
+First pitch is set for 6:40 PM ET for the second game of a three-game series.

-The favored Marlins have -135 moneyline odds against the underdog Reds, who are listed at +110.
-The total is 10.5 runs for this matchup (with -110 odds to go over and -110 odds on the under).
+The Marlins are -135 moneyline favorites for this matchup against the Reds (+110).
+The game's over/under has been listed at 10.5 runs.

 Rep your team with officially licensed Reds gear!
 Head to Fanatics to find jerseys, shirts, and much more.